-Gardeners can get started at any time, but the information and photos submitted in the application must be from the 2021 growing season.
+Gardeners can get started at any time, but the information and photos submitted in the application must be recent.
 We recommend gardeners submit photos and information when the habitat is in full bloom.
 Applications are due on July 31, 2021.
 Certifications will be awarded in August 2021.

 How does it work?

 - Transform a yard, garden or outdoor space to meet the Growing Home certification criteria

 - A committee of botanical specialists review your application and photos in August

 - If approved, you are awarded a Growing Home certificate and given the option to purchase a yard sign for $15

 Important note: Review the detailed list of criteria and important notes listed in the Growing Home Guide before applying.